Parameter space

-The parameter space is the space of possible parameter values that define a particular mathematical model, often a subset of finite-dimensional Euclidean space.
-Often the parameters are inputs of a function, in which case the technical term for the parameter space is domain of a function.
-The ranges of values of the parameters may form the axes of a plot, and particular outcomes of the model may be plotted against these axes to illustrate how different regions of the parameter space produce different types of behavior in the model.
+The parameter space is the space of all possible parameter values that define a particular mathematical model.
+It is also sometimes called weight space, and is often a subset of finite-dimensional Euclidean space.

 In statistics, parameter spaces are particularly useful for describing parametric families of probability distributions.
 They also form the background for parameter estimation.
 In the case of extremum estimators for parametric models, a certain objective function is maximized or minimized over the parameter space.
 Theorems of existence and consistency of such estimators require some assumptions about the topology of the parameter space.
 For instance, compactness of the parameter space, together with continuity of the objective function, suffices for the existence of an extremum estimator.

+Sometimes, parameters are analyzed to view how they affect their statistical model.
+In that context, they can be viewed as inputs of a function, in which case the technical term for the parameter space is domain of a function.
+The ranges of values of the parameters may form the axes of a plot, and particular outcomes of the model may be plotted against these axes to illustrate how different regions of the parameter space produce different types of behavior in the model.